bryanbuchanan/junkbox/README.md

 );
 ```

-Admin passwords must be encrypted using PHP's md5 function.
-You can do so here <http://resen.co/pw>.
+As an added layer of security, admin passwords must be encrypted using PHP's md5 function.
+The package includes a page that can encrypt your passwords for you at `http://URL_TO_YOUR_FOLDER/_index/actions/password.php`.

 ## Limiting Access